Can Stress Delay Your Menstrual Cycle?

 How Stress Affects The Immune System

 Stress hormones can positively affect the immune system in short bursts, but your immune system is in trouble when it comes to the long-term impact.
 Stress hormones begin to chip away at your immunity over time, weakening it until your body’s response to fight back against illness is delayed.
-It is like having someone slowly chip away at the fence of your home until there is a big enough hole for animals and other unwanted pests to get in.

 If you are prone to candida overgrowth, a weakened immune system may mean that you start having outbreaks of yeast infections.
 This can be under the arms, breasts, and, most commonly, the vagina.
 Candida overgrowth can be incredibly painful, and the stress of this condition can further the problem.
 Your pH balance is delicate, and stress can upset it entirely.